 - We have a very small bank of laptops that the DfE have provided for vulnerable pupils.
-These will be lent to parents with a formalised agreement. - We are able to apply for support for those children who require internet access there is set criteria that needs to be met please contact the school business manager for further information. - If we are not able to offer a device, or parents are struggling with the online platform, arrangements can be made for parents to have work emailed to them or for packs to be printed and collected from the school office. - Where pupils are not able to submit work to their teachers online, they are able to photograph and email work in.
+These will be lent to parents with a formalised agreement. - If we are not able to offer a device, or parents are struggling with the online platform, arrangements can be made for parents to have work emailed to them or for packs to be printed and collected from the school office. - Where pupils are not able to submit work to their teachers online, they are able to photograph and email work in.